-Comprehensive evaluations are generally requested in order to better understand why a child may be having difficulty meeting age-appropriate demands in school or at home or to monitor a child’s progress and course of development.
-The provide a detailed description of a child’s learning style based on careful integration developmental history with findings from test data, as well as observations by parents, teachers and clinicians.
-These evaluations address the underlying reasons that a child may be struggling academically, socially or emotionally, and offer parents and teachers a set of tools for supporting the child’s development.
+Comprehensive evaluations are generally requested in order to better understand why a child, teen, or young adult may be having difficulty meeting age-appropriate demands in school, the community or at home or to monitor a young person’s progress and course of development.
+NESCA’s comprehensive neuropsychological evaluations provide a highly-detailed description of an individual’s developmental status, thinking patterns, and learning style based upon a very careful integration of findings from developmental history, observations by parents, family members, teachers and clinician(s), and data from NESCA’s own testing.
+These evaluations, which seek to paint a recognizable portrait of the whole person, assess the underlying reasons they may be struggling academically, socially or emotionally and offer parents, family members, teachers, and providers a set of tools for supporting the individual’s development.

 How to Select a Neuropsychologist to Evaluate Your Child